riboviz/riboviz/docs/run-vignette.md

 RiboViz is designed to be run from a single script using a single configuration file in [YAML](http://www.yaml.org/) format containing all the information required for the analysis.

-There are two implementations of this script available:

-* `scripts/prepRiboviz.sh`, a bash shell implementation.
-* `scripts/prepRiboviz.py`, a Python implementation.
+`scripts/prepRiboviz.py` contains a Python implementation of such a script.

-Using either of these scripts, you can run a "vignette" of the back-end analysis pipeline, to demostrate RiboViz's capabilities.
+Using this script, you can run a "vignette" of the back-end analysis pipeline, to demostrate RiboViz's capabilities.
 An example for *Saccharomyces cerevisiae* reads, up to the output of HDF5 files, is in the `vignette/` directory.

 ## `vignette` directory contents